Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Biology/Vacuole.md

 ### Food

 Digestion in protozoa
-Engulfed bacteria in a white blood cell
+Phagocytosis of a bacterium in a white blood cell

 > [!abstract] Protozoa
 > Single celled animal-like organism